emazurek/wanderer.github.io/_posts/2015-12-29-merklizing-ASTs.markdown

 ---
 layout: post
 title:  "Merklizing ASTs"
-date:   2015-12-29 13:22:09  - Special thanks to Jaun Benet for mentioning this idea to me at Devcon 1
+date:   2015-12-29 13:22:09
 categories: ethereum ast webassembly
 comments: true
 ---
-Special thanks to [Jaun Benet](http://juan.benet.ai/) for mentioning this idea to me at Devcon 1.
-I recently wrote a draft of [EIP 105](https://github.com/ethereum/EIPs/issues/48) which propose using a subset of Webassemble as Ethereum’s VM.
+*Special thanks to [Jaun Benet](http://juan.benet.ai/) for mentioning this idea to me at Devcon 1.*

+Recently I wrote a draft of [EIP 105](https://github.com/ethereum/EIPs/issues/48) which propose using a subset of Webassemble as Ethereum’s VM.
 If you aren’t aware Webassemble  “is a new, portable, size- and load-time-efficient format suitable for compilation to the web.”
 One interesting note about Webassemble doesn’t compile to linear byte code.
 Instead it uses an  [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 This might not surprise you if you have an experience with LLVM IR.
 But for me it was a new concept.

-So how does this AST look like?
+## What is an AST?

->Each node [of the AST] represents an expression.
+It is just a tree repesentation of some code.
+Each node of the AST represents an expression.
 Each function body consists of exactly one expression.
-All expressions and operators are typed, with no implicit conversions or overloading rules.
+Compared to the source code, an AST does not include certain elements, such as inessential punctuation and delimiters (braces, semicolons, parentheses, etc.).

-To give you a better idea here is a textual representation of an AST using [s-expressions](https://en.wikipedia.org/wiki/S-expression).
+To give you a better idea here is a textual representation of some Webassmble code using [s-expressions](https://en.wikipedia.org/wiki/S-expression).

 {% highlight lisp  %}
   ;; Recursive factorial